Frequently asked questions (FAQ)

 Sure!

-If you comply with Butano license and third party libraries licenses used by Butano you can sell your game without issues.
+If you comply with the Butano license and the licenses of the third party libraries used by Butano, you can sell your game without issues.

 Is it possible to use Butano to create multiboot games?